 Other structures are "ordered" [5, 20], and they do not have the drawbacks of incidence or adjacency graphs.
 A subdivided object can be described at different levels, so several works deal with hierarchical topological models and topological pyramids [11, 3, 19].
-For geometric modeling, levels are often not numerous.
+For geometric modeling, the number of levels is often not numerous.
 For image analysis, more levels are needed since the goal is to rise up information which is not known a priori.